dnsimple/chef-pdns/README.md

 - `instances_dir` (C): Directory under the recursor config path that holds recursor instances.
 - `socket_dir`: Directory where sockets are created.

-#### Example
+#### Usage Example

-Configure a PowerDNS recursor service instance called 'my-recursor' with a custom template named `my-recursor.erb`
+Configure a PowerDNS recursor service instance named 'my-recursor' in your wrapper cookbook for Acme Corp with a custom template named `my-recursor.erb`

     pdns_recursor_service 'my-recursor' do
       source 'my-recursor.erb'